george-labs/george-backend-hiring/docs/assumptions.md

 - so let's assume there will be no special characters in the text
 - and we split just by spaces
 - so "Hello, World!" will have 0 words while "Hello World" will have 2 words

+## Iteration 2
+- file name is specified as "stopwords.txt"
+- that means it will be hardcoded in main function